-Caroline Lyannaz is a Senior Associate in the Intellectual Property and Information Technology department in Paris.
+Caroline Lyannaz is counsel in the Intellectual Property and Information Technology department in Paris.

 Caroline focuses on intellectual property, e-commerce and IT as well as on commercial contracts.

 Caroline assists clients in various multi-jurisdictional transactions, including drafting and negotiating IPR-related and commercial, distribution and supply contracts.

 Caroline also represents technology clients in litigation matters before French courts, including issues involving intermediary liability, data protection and digital economy laws, commercial and consumer laws, infringement and unfair competition.
 Caroline has extensive experience in the field of privacy and data protection especially in litigation and international contexts and has a detailed knowledge of the EU's General Data Protection Regulation.

 Caroline was also a secondee at Nestlé Waters, as Legal Brand IP, during which she managed NW trademarks' portfolios, reviewed and drafted IP and commercial contracts and implemented projects with operational teams.